conmeara/pto-planner/docs/architecture/strategy-algorithms.md

 ## 5. Suggested PTO Tab UI (`src/components/tabs/SuggestedPTOTab.tsx`)

-The tab has four main sections:
+The tab has five main sections:

-1. **Timeframe & Ranking Card** – date range pickers plus a ranking mode select.
-The helper text updates to match the chosen mode.
+1. **Advanced Settings Toggle** – a lightweight switch that hides or reveals the configuration cards.
+It defaults to hidden so casual users only see results.
-2. **Usage Constraints Card** – numeric inputs for `maxPTOToUse`, `maxPTOPerBreak`, `minConsecutiveDaysOff`, and `maxSuggestions`.
+2. **Timeframe & Ranking Card** – date range pickers plus a ranking mode select.
+The helper text updates to match the chosen mode (only visible when advanced settings are enabled).
-3. **Spacing & Anchors** – input for `minSpacingBetweenBreaks` and a switch that toggles “extend existing PTO as anchors” (with live feedback on how many PTO days are already selected).
+3. **Usage Constraints Card** – numeric inputs for the PTO safety reserve (`minPTOToKeep`), `maxConsecutiveDaysOff`, and `minConsecutiveDaysOff` (advanced only).
-4. **Metrics + Action Bar** – shows break count, total days off, PTO used (against the configured max), average efficiency, and remaining PTO.
-Buttons:
+4. **Spacing & Anchors** – input for `minSpacingBetweenBreaks` and a switch that toggles “extend existing PTO as anchors”, with live feedback on how many PTO days are already selected (advanced only).
-   * `Regenerate` (calls `generateSuggestions()`)
+5. **Metrics + Action Bar** – shows break count, total days off, PTO used, average efficiency, remaining PTO, and the configured safety reserve.
+Because the optimizer re-runs automatically on every relevant change, the only buttons are:
    * `Apply` (merges `suggestedDays` into the user’s selection)
    * `Clear`